 In the event that your item is stolen or damaged, get in touch with your credit card issuer immediately.
 While you typically have a generous length of time to file a claim, it’s always better to start the process as soon as possible.

 The claim itself can be filed online, and you will likely have to include in that case scanned or photographed copies of the relevant paperwork, as well as a description of the damage or of how the item was lost or stolen.
+The documents you need are the same for damaged or broken and for stolen items, except that in the latter case you will need to provide a police report as well.

 Depending on the issuer, you may receive a statement credit or a check if your claim is approved.